theoliveridley/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk miss](figure/miss.png)

-The missing values in intervals where data was not available were replaced by the median steps for the interval.
-THe biggest difference between the histograms with and without imputed missing values is that there is another large peak to the distribution at the lower end of the distribution, closer to zero steps.
+The biggest difference between the histograms with and without imputed missing values is that there is another large peak to the distribution at the lower end of the distribution, closer to zero steps.
 This may be illustrated by looking at the new means and medians for the distribution.

 ```r
 # Calculate new mean and median